JudeSahabandu/stock-analysis/README.md

 Based on the application of code in the original script and the refactored script the advantages and disadvantages can be stated as follows;

 The key observable advantages of refactored code is, the code is cleaner and more efficient to run your analysis on.
-Furthermore when it comes to automating tasks refactored code will be a better solution to replicating for other analysis and the chance to run into errors are minimized.
-Because refactored code is cleaner, the ability to debugg is also more straightforward.
-Furthermore, refactored code enables the user to avoid magic numbers and kludges in your code.
+Furthermore when it comes to automating tasks refactored code will be a better solution to replicating for other similar analysis requirements and the chance to run into errors are minimized.
+Because refactored code is cleaner, the ability to debug code is also more straightforward.
+Furthermore, refactored code enables the user to avoid magic numbers and kludges in code.

 Considering disadvantages, refactoring code requires a higher level of competence and may be time consuming.
 It may not be worthwhile pursuing for smaller analytical outputs.
-But given the advantages it is best to pursue refactored code to build competence and automate task further.
+But given the advantages it is best to pursue refactored code to build competence and automate tasks further.

 ### Application of Pros and Cons to Original and Refactored VBA Script

 Given the pro's and con's in analysing the stock-analysis data through VBA through both scripts, the obvious standout advantage is the run time of the script after refactoring it.
 In the original script the run time was near 0.95 seconds for each year the script was run (2017 and 2018).
-But, post refactoring this was brought down to about 0.17 seconds run time once refactored.
+But, post refactoring this was brought down to about 0.17 seconds run time.

 The absolute run time does not seem much of a difference as a >1 second run time seems fairly efficient, but in relation to a 0.16 run time, the original script needs atleast 6 times longer to run and provide the same output.

 Despite the cleaner and efficient approach of using a refactored script, the additional time spent refactoring was significant compared to the time saved in running the analysis.
-Furthermore, a less experienced analyst may not clearly understand what additional lines of code were used to refactor the data, so it is crucial that appropriate statements are used to define changes made when refactoring the code.
+Furthermore, a less experienced analyst may not clearly understand what additional lines of code were used to refactor the code, so it is crucial that appropriate statements are used to define changes made when refactoring the code.